 3. Critical Site Launch Details: A detailed plan must be established to ensure the current inbound links, SEO rankings, and social share counts are carried forward to the new website.

 4. Thorough Testing: User testing, ADA compliance testing, style compliance testing all ensure brand trust.
 Using mutually agreed-upon tools and processes helps eliminate surprises.

 5. Consistent Project Management: Project milestones and weekly status calls are a key staple of successful web projects.
 Folding side-conversations into these calls prevents downstream challenges.

 These four issues must be managed to insure your success:

-1. The Right Systems Architecture: to support centralized services (news), strategic objectives (faculty experts, media relations), audience separation (prospects vs. current students/faculty), etc.
+1. The Right Systems Architecture: to support centralized services (news and events, course catalogs, faculty bios, admission and giving intakes and more), strategic objectives (faculty experts, media relations), audience separation (prospective students vs. current students/faculty/staff), etc.